ajhenley/gitbook/whatis_a_systems_diagram_md.md

-# What is a systems diagram?
+# What is an IPO diagram?

-###A Systems Diagram
+An IPO diagram shows the Inputs, Processing Steps and Outputs for a system.
+The inputs generally come from the user via the keyboard.
+They can also come from a file.
+The processing steps are the steps for your algorithm.
+The outputs are the results shown to the user on the screen or paper.
+Outputs can also be written to a file.

+###An IPO diagram
 To help you develop an understanding of a problem you should read the problem statement.
 You may need to ask follow-up questions before proceeding.
 Next, divide the problem into its components.

 The solution is often to take the inputs, apply your algorithm and generate the output.

-You can document this thought process in a Systems Diagram.
+You can document this thought process in an input/output diagram or, Systems Diagram.

 ####Divide the problem into three components: